panasevychol/tracker/README.md

 - ability to create task and assign it to any Tracker user

 ##### How to run Tracker?
-If you have python installed in your system just open your directory with Tracker and execute the following command from console:
+If you have Python installed in your system just open your directory with Tracker and execute the following command from console:

 ```python run.py```